Anthony-Nolan/Atlas/README_ManualTesting.md

 ### Stored Data
 - At present, only data generated from the last validation run will be persisted to the associated Validation database (defined within the Functions app setting: `MatchPredictionValidation:Sql`)
-  - Running a new import clears tables of all existing data.
+  - Running a new import clears existing patient and donor data.
   - Submitting match or search requests deletes existing requests and results, but patient and donor data is left intact.

 ### Validation Functions